dfinity/internet-identity/docs/ii-spec.md

 ## Introduction

-This document describes and specifies the Internet Identity from various angles and at various levels of abstraction, namely:
+This document describes and specifies Internet Identity from various angles and at various levels of abstraction, namely:

 -   High level goals, requirements and use cases